 It can be seen from above that in newborns (0-4 weeks after birth) Asphyxia is a major cause of death of newborns (no gender distinction made in WHO report).
 It can be noted that some part of Asphyxia may also be due to poorly formed heart and lung of a baby.

 A major cause of heart defect in children is known as Hypoplastic Left Heart Syndrome (commonly known as ‘hole in the heart’).
 In this, a child is born with poorly formed left heart and thus suffer asphyxia that could lead to death.
 Most medical literature available on this topic says the cause of occurrence of this disease in children is unknown.

 When even most modern medical practitioners are not sure about the right reasons for children developing heart problems, it is unlikely that an Economist had the answer.

-From the scientific evidences we find that there is no reason to believe that gender inequality of a society that may have undernourished mothers will in fact lead to more death of boys and men due to heart disease.
+From the scientific evidence, we find that there is no reason to believe that gender inequality of a society that may have undernourished mothers will, in fact, lead to more death of boys and men due to heart disease.
 In fact, we find that this is a scary attempt by Prof. Sen to deviate our focus from dealing with a major male issue and pushing them to death.

 *This article does not deny the importance of maternal healthcare in children’s health but the findings here show it can’t be made the primary cause of premature death of male babies as Prof Sen suggested.